thefirehacker/Tensor-Slayer/README.md

 ## Overview

-Tensor Patching Agent is an advanced interactive tool designed for investigating, analyzing, and modifying machine learning models at the tensor level.
+Tensor Slayer is an advanced interactive tool designed for investigating, analyzing, and modifying machine learning models at the tensor level.
 This tool enables AI researchers and engineers to explore model internals, diagnose issues, and apply targeted modifications to improve model performance without requiring full retraining.

 ## Features